The Eastern Division of the National Ski Patrol

 Admission is not automatic.
 To apply as a candidate, an applicant’s credentials are reviewed by a committee to ensure a minimal level of experience, a commitment to the program, and a track record of leadership and supporting their local patrol/region.
 Qualified individuals are invited to participate in the annual certified test.
 The certified exam is an intensive 3-day event that tests all aspects of your patrolling skills.
 Over the course of the season, multiple events are hosted, including a summer boot camp, to help hone skills and prepare candidates to be successful at the examination.

 The Certified Program has six core components examining physical endurance, knowledge, and experience, all requiring individual study and travel.
 The six core components are Avalanche, Outdoor Emergency Care, Outdoor Risk Management, Rope Rescue, Skiing and Riding, and Toboggan Handling.
 The specifics of each component can be found below in a document titled “ Certified Program Operations Manual”.
-This member-driven and approved standard are without compromise, where excellence is mandatory and the contents of exams are constantly evolving to remain current with best practices and industry standards.
+This member-driven and approved standard is without compromise, where excellence is mandatory and the contents of exams are constantly evolving to remain current with best practices and industry standards.

 Regional Certified advisors are available to help you find your way through the process and offer you guidance.
 If you still find that you have questions and need further assistance, please feel free to contact me directly.